waleedGeorgy/Secrets-PassportJS/README.md

 - <b>passport-local</b> & <b>passport-google-oauth20</b> for creating local and google OAuth2.0 authentication strategies respectively.
 - PostgreSQL's built-in <b>pgcrypto</b> for hashing and salting user passwords.
 - A database which includes two tables, the first one named "users", contains (id, email, password).
 The second one named "secrets", contains (id, secret, user_id).
-## The basic steps for creating a local authentication strategy
+## Basic steps for creating a local authentication strategy
 The process of creating a local authentication strategy can be broken down into 8 steps:
 1. Importing express-session, passport and passport-local modules.
 ```js